Skip to content

 };

-Using memory_order_acq_rel for release_ref() is a more nuanced choice. acquire semantics guarantee that when the reference count reaches zero, the current thread can see all modifications made to the object by other threads prior to that point (because every object access after a add_ref implicitly carries a "holding a reference" relationship). release semantics guarantee that before destructing the object, all accesses to the object by the current thread have completed.
-Together, these two directions ensure the safety of destruction—the destructor sees a fully consistent object state, with no other threads still accessing the object.
+release_ref() using memory_order_acq_rel is a more nuanced choice. acquire semantics guarantee that when the reference count reaches zero, the current thread sees all modifications to the object by other threads prior to that point (because every object access after a add_ref implies a "holding a reference" relationship). release semantics guarantee that before destructing the object, all accesses by the current thread to the object have completed.
+Together, these two directions ensure the safety of destruction—the destructor sees a fully consistent object state, and no other thread is still accessing the object.

 Publish-Subscribe Flag: Relaxed Counter + Acquire-Release Flag